SamVanheer/HalfLifeAssetManager/docs/manual/HalfLifeAssetManagerManual.md

 This action is affected by the setting of the Video->Transparent Screenshots action.

 Transparent screenshots exclude the background from the resulting image.
-Note however that transparent objects will still be affected by the background color.

-To avoid this set the background color to black first using Tools->Options->Colors->Background.

-This will cause transparent objects to be rendered using only their own color and not that of the background.
+Note that additive rendered meshes are considered fully opaque.
+The alpha channel of a transparent screenshot will be white for additive rendered pixels.

 <div class="page"/>